stacks-network/docs/_ios/tutorial.md

    }
     ```

-   The function uses the `Blockstack.shared.isSignedIn()` method to determine if
+   The function uses the `Blockstack.shared.isUserSignedIn()` method to determine if
    the user is already logged into Blockstack or not.
 It then uses the
    `Blockstack.shared.loadUserData()` method to load the user data and update
    the application display with the username.